 - This process causes a distinctive snorting, startling, and awaking pattern.

 - Each cycle of blockage (apnea) and awakening can last from 20 seconds to 3 minutes, repeating many times throughout the night.
 Five episodes per hour per night are common.
 More than 15 episodes per hour per night are the criteria used to diagnosis the condition referred to as sleep apnea.

 - Some snorers can have anywhere from 100-600 episodes or cycles of sleeping and waking per night.

 - Although people with sleep apnea may be completely unaware of this repeating sleep-snore-apnea-wake pattern, it is very disruptive to normal sleep patterns.
 Usually, it is the bed partner who is most aware of the condition.
-Relationships, along with school and job performance, often suffer because of persistent daytime fatigue that develops as a result of continuously disrupted sleep.
+Relationships, along with school and job performance, often suffer because of persistent daytime sleepiness that develops as a result of continuously disrupted sleep.

 - Characteristics of obstructive sleep apnea